gwan93/jungle/README.md

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

 More information in their docs: <https://stripe.com/docs/testing#cards>

+## Future Development
+- Email receipts to be sent when an order is successfully placed
+- Star ratings for products
+- Inventory adjustment as items are sold

 ## Dependencies